Adindan1/coolstuff/README.md

-Place I can do fun stuff with my new vm on my SER6
+# This where I can create cool stuff